Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{t} is well known that deep neural networks are vulnerable to attacks that add small perturbations to the input data, which are almost imperceptible to human vision systems \cite{szegedy:szegedy2013intriguing, goodfellow:goodfellow2014explaining}.
 The maliciously perturbed examples are commonly obtained by two operations.
-One is to add pixel-wise $\epsilon-$bounded perturbations to the input data \cite{madry:madry2017towards, wong:wong2018scaling}.
-The other operation is to generate examples using the unrestricted perturbation like rotation, spatially translations \cite{brown:brown2018unrestricted, engstorm:engstrom2017rotation, xiao:xiao2018spatially}.
+One is to add pixel-wise $\epsilon-$bounded perturbations to the input data \cite{madry:madry2017towards}.
+The other operation is to generate examples using the unrestricted perturbation like rotation, spatially translations \cite{xiao:xiao2018spatially}.
 In this work, we focus on defensive mechanisms against the former, although they can be extended to the latter.

-To defend the attacks, current research \cite{madry:madry2017towards, cubuk:cubuk2017intriguing} constantly adapts ResNet \cite{he:he2016deep} as the backbone network to explore the capacity of the model with respect to adversarial robustness.
-It has been heuristically proved that increasing the number of parameters of neural networks is able to improve robustness.
+To defend the attacks, current research \cite{madry:madry2017towards, cubuk:cubuk2017intriguing, afs} constantly adopt ResNet \cite{he:he2016deep} as the backbone network to explore the relationship between the capacity of the model and its adversarial robustness.
+It has been empirically proved that increasing the number of parameters of neural networks is able to improve robustness.
 However, little research pays attention to the improvement on robustness of tiny neural networks, which are widely used for mobile applications.
 Their sizes typically range from 10K to 2M.
 Therefore, our work focuses on the balance between the adversarial defensive ability and tiny model size.